 Most traditionally published authors have to go through two gatekeeping rounds before their book is greenlit for publication.
 The first round is with an agent, who decides if the book has potential.
 If it does, they’ll shop it around to different publishers.
 Once an agent has been secured, the manuscript must then be accepted by a publishing house.
 The process of getting published involves a lot of competition from aspiring authors across the globe, both in the pre-publication and post-publication stages.
 This means that many aspiring authors take considerable amounts of time, sometimes even years, to complete their manuscripts before they can attempt to publish them, so the success rate for getting the book into production may not be very high.

-However, the best part about self-publishing is that you are guaranteed to get your book published.
 You don’t have to worry about someone telling you no because, with self-publishing, the decision is entirely up to you.
 Many authors have gone through the dating cycle of finding an agent, submitting their work, and being rejected.
 They’ve decided that it’s better to take matters into their own hands and self-publish.

 Quicker Publishing Timeline